Getting started¶

 Gaussian wave example¶

-Previous example was entirely about standard TMM.
+The previous example was entirely about standard TMM.
 Now, the calculations are

-remain the same, except _Wave
+remain the same, except _Wave parameters must be set (TMM has

 to 10 μm.